Low-dimensional representation of brain networks for seizure risk forecasting: Models for embedded nodes

 \subsection{Preictal biomarker \(\mathcal{B}\)}

 This study proposes the implementation of the parameter \(\mathcal{B}\) as the final step for preictal state discrimination, based on the nodal distributions learned from previous interictal and preictal states in each epilepsy patient (\cref{fig:methodology}).
 To achieve this, a connectivity network associated with an unknown state is embedded and aligned in the Euclidean space.
-The point corresponding to the node with the highest discriminative value (previously identified) is compared against the reference nodal distributions of both ictal states.
-The classification is performed using the evaluation of the multivariate probability density functions (PDF) of that point under each of the two distributions.
-The PDF of a node \( \mathbf{x}_j \) under the distribution \(s \in \{\text{interictal}, \text{preictal}\}\) is given by:
+The points corresponding to the most discriminant nodes (previously identified) are compared against the reference nodal distributions of both ictal states.
+The classification is performed using the evaluation of the multivariate probability density functions (PDF) of each point under each of the two distributions.
+The PDF of a node \( \mathbf{x}_j \) under the distribution \(s \in \{\text{interictal}, text{preictal}\}\) is given by:

-Based on this, we define the proposed dimensionless biomarker as: \\
+Based on this, we define the proposed biomarker \(\mathcal{B}\) as a dimensionless parameter that classifies the state of a given network node \(\mathbf{x}\), based on the likelihoods under the preictal and interictal reference distributions.